 Already working in the world of sport?
 Or want to make the move into this field?
 Look no further.
-We’ve teamed up with Everton in the Community (the official charity of Everton Football Club) to offer a unique opportunity for anyone with an interest in sport, physical activity and mental health.
+We’ve teamed up with Everton in the Community (the official charity of Everton Football Club) to offer a distinctive opportunity for anyone with an interest in sport, physical activity and mental health.

 You’ll work with academics, practitioners and other professionals to understand the relationship between movement and our minds.
 We’ll also help you examine how mental health can be improved – and compromised – by taking part in sport, physical activity and exercise.